Sabbatical Leave & Frequently Asked Questions

 Q4: Will I get the sabbatical?

 Generally, yes, if you have a satisfactory research record and meet the terms of eligibility.
 In the event that your dean believes you have not met the criteria and invites you to meet with them, you may be accompanied by a UWOFA representative.
-You are encouraged to contact Kathleen Fraser, UWOFA’s Grievance Officer, at kfraser@uwo.ca, or Lina Rodriguez, UWOFA’s Member Services Officer, at uwofamso@uwo.ca if this occurs.
+You are encouraged to contact UWOFA’s Grievance Officer at uwofapro@uwo.ca or UWOFA’s Member Services Officer, at uwofamso@uwo.ca if this occurs.

 Q5: What is the rate of pay while on sabbatical?